roosta/tmux-fuzzback/README.md

 [fzf](https://github.com/junegunn/fzf) is required, and optionally either [ripgrep](https://github.com/BurntSushi/ripgrep), or [ag](https://github.com/ggreer/the_silver_searcher) is required to jump to search query column.
-If none of these are found that feature will not run.
+If none of these are found tmux-fzf-search will jump to line number but not column.

 ## Installation